Introduction: about this guidance

 Civil Evasion Penalties and Criminal Prosecution

-This guidance does not deal with Customs Civil Evasion Penalties (CCEP) or criminal prosecution.
-These are covered in Notice 300 ‘Customs Civil investigation of suspected evasion’, the CCEP guidance (This content has been withheld because of exemptions in the Freedom of Information Act 2000) .
+This guidance does not deal with Civil Evasion Penalties (CEP) or criminal prosecution.
+These are covered in Notice 300 ‘Customs Civil investigation of suspected evasion’, the CEP guidance (This content has been withheld because of exemptions in the Freedom of Information Act 2000) .

 However, in all cases where a monetary error is identified, Compliance Officers must first consider if there is any reason to suspect conduct involving dishonesty.

-Where evasion is suspected, Criminal Investigation and Customs Civil Evasion Penalty (CCEP) action must be ruled out before considering Customs Civil Penalty (CCP) action.
+Where evasion is suspected, Criminal Investigation and Civil Evasion Penalty (CEP) action must be ruled out before considering Customs Civil Penalty (CCP) action.
 You should refer to the PN300 Operational Framework for guidance on this process.

 In cases where conduct involving dishonesty is not suspected, HMRC may take Customs Civil Penalty (CCP) action and may issue a Civil Penalty Warning Letter (CPWL) or Penalty Notice.